neo4j-contrib/py2neo/README.md

 Py2neo 2.0
 ==========

-Py2neo is a comprehensive toolkit for working with Neo4j from within Python applications or from the command line.
-The library has no external dependencies and has been carefully designed to be easy and intuitive to use.
+Py2neo is a client library and comprehensive toolkit for working with Neo4j from within Python applications and from the command line.
+The core library has no external dependencies and has been carefully designed to be easy and intuitive to use.

 Requirements